STEM Education: Building Critical Thinkers

 Reading comprehension requires extracting key information, categorising ideas, and explaining relationships.
 These are the same cognitive operations used in STEM problem-solving.
 When teachers make these connections explicit, students recognise that thinking skills transfer.

 Use comprehension in reading strategies to support scientific texts.
 Technical vocabulary requires the same careful attention as literary language.
-Students who understand how to unpack complex sentences in poetry can apply those skills to mathematical proofs.
+Students who understand how to explain complex sentences in poetry can apply those skills to mathematical proofs.

 Historical inquiry uses the same evidential reasoning as scientific investigation.
 Students examine sources, evaluate reliability, and construct arguments based on evidence.
 The Thinking Framework supports this work: students extract information from primary sources, categorise events according to cause, and explain patterns across time.